 In the below photo whilst testing out a car polisher, we taped up the brake lights, plastics and edges of the convertible roof.
-To ensure that the sun does not dry out the cutting compound, a carport canopy is was also used to block the sun, which is highly recommended.
+To ensure that the sun doesn’t dry out the cutting compound, a carport canopy is also used to block the sun, which is highly recommended.

 There are hundreds of car polishers available that are suitable for both beginner or professional use.
 Dual action polishers are the most popular and you can perform excellent paint correction with very little effort.
 If you are new to using a car polisher, we highly advise that you watch a few tutorials beforehand.

 All of our recommendations are suitable for a range of applications and budgets.
-Keeping to a polisher that best suits your skill level is highly advised.
+Choosing a polisher that best suits your skill level is highly advised.
 Attempting to use a professional machine can be far less forgiving and result in damage.